 6.4D.1 Frequency error for UL MIMO

-For a UE supporting UL MIMO, the UE basic measurement interval of modulated carrier frequency is 1 slot.
+For UEs configured for 2-layer transmission as well as UEs configured for single layer uplink full power transmission (ULFPTx), the UE basic measurement interval of modulated carrier frequency is 1 slot.
 The mean value of basic measurements of UE modulated carrier frequency at each layer shall be accurate to within ± 0.1 PPM observed over a period of 1ms of cumulated measurement intevals compared to the carrier frequency received from the NR Node B.

 6.4D.2 Transmit modulation quality for UL MIMO

-For UE supporting UL MIMO, the transmit modulation quality requirements are specified at each layer separately.
+For UEs configured for 2-layer transmission as well as UEs configured for single layer uplink full power transmission (ULFPTx), the transmit modulation quality requirements are specified at each layer separately.

 The transmit modulation quality requirements are specified in terms of: